EnviroDIY/USGS_NGWOS/NGWOS_AWS_MQTT/ReadMe.md

 In line 57, find and replace the text `YOUR_ENDPOINT-ats.iot.us-west-2.amazonaws.com` with your real endpoint.
 Make sure there are quotation marks around the endpoint string, as there are in the example.
-This must be the same value you used in the NGWOS_AWS_Certs sketch.
+This must be the same value you used in the NGWOS_AWS_MQTT_Certs sketch.

 ### Set your Thing Name

 In line 58, find and replace the text `YOUR_THING_NAME` with your assigned thing name.
 Make sure there are quotation marks around the name string, as there are in the example.
-This must be the same value you used in the NGWOS_AWS_Certs sketch.
+This must be the same value you used in the NGWOS_AWS_MQTT_Certs sketch.

 ### Set your Sampling Feature (Site) ID

 In line 70, find and replace the text `YOUR_SAMPLING_FEATURE_ID` with your assigned sampling feature ID or UUID.
 Make sure there are quotation marks around the name string, as there are in the example.
-There was no sampling feature ID used in the NGWOS_AWS_Certs sketch, so you don't need to worry about it matching.
+There was no sampling feature ID used in the NGWOS_AWS_MQTT_Certs sketch, so you don't need to worry about it matching.

 #### Set your cellular APN